ugovaretto-accel/cuda-mpi-scratch/stencil2d/README.md

 checkout the files in the _sample-output_ folder for examples of generated output data.

+The current tile size is 16x16 and halo size is 5x5, hardcoded in the sample code.

 ##Implementation

 The sample code implements a standard exchange-compute-check loop where the exchange part iterates over an array of data transfer configurations and performs the required exchange through calls to MPI_ISend/Receive passing the pointer to gpu memory directly to the MPI functions.